svpcom/wfb-ng/README.md

-Wifibroadcast
+WFB-NG
 =============

-This is a transmitter and receiver of **UDP packets** using **raw WiFi radio**
+This is the next generation of long-range **packet** radio link based on **raw WiFi radio**

 Main features:
 --------------
- - 1:1 map RTP to IEEE80211 packets for minimum latency (doesn't serialize to byte steam)
+ - 1:1 map of RTP to IEEE80211 packets for minimum latency (doesn't serialize to byte steam)
  - Smart FEC support (immediately yeild packet to video decoder if FEC pipeline without gaps)
  - [Bidirectional mavlink telemetry](https://github.com/svpcom/wifibroadcast/wiki/Setup-HOWTO).
 You can use it for mavlink up/down and video down link.
  - IP-over-WFB tunnel support.
 You can transmit ordinary ip packets over WFB link.
 Note, don't use ip tunnel for high-bandwidth transfers like video or mavlink.
 It use less efficient FEC coding and doesn't aggregate small packets.